MailChimp and Klaviyo are among the marketing automation platforms that almost lead the pack.

 Winner: Klaviyo.
 The intuitive automation builder and pre-made automation templates win hands down.

 Yes, MailChimp isn’t so bad but only premium versions offer these automation series.
 And even then, not at the same level as Klaviyo.
 However, ActiveCampaign will give you a lot of automation at a pocket-friendly price.

 With Klaviyo, the A/B feature for campaigns will help you refine content, messaging, and even the sending times.

 One thing I liked is the ‘flows’ section that allows you to click on the metrics you want to test.
 It takes automation A/B testing to the next level.

 With the automation split testing, Klaviyo gives you two options; A/B testing individual emails in the ‘Flow’ and A/B testing different flow branches thanks to its Conditional Split component.

 When you A/B test individual emails, you test multiple subject lines, content, and email sender, discounts, to use rich HTML or not, among others.

 On the other hand, A/B testing different flow branches allows you to test the timing, number of emails in a branch, and the sending cadence.

 Klaviyo gets a plus for its ability to A/B test landing pages.

-All you need to do is create a new campaign, add variation to the campaign, edit the testing pool, decide on the testing period, and then choose a winner.
+All you need to do is create a new campaign, add variations to the campaign, edit the testing pool, decide on the testing period, and then choose a winner.